ddlin-mids/mimic_nlp/documents/reports/final_project_report/final_project_report_v2.md

 ### 5.3 Additional Architectural Explorations
 We also explored **Graph Neural Networks (GraphSAGE)**, constructing a patient-similarity graph based on medical history.
 However, preliminary experiments showed instability in training and no significant gain over the Gated Fusion approach, leading us to prioritize the Gated and MLP fusion architectures.
 Additionally, while the **Transformer Encoder** proved superior for feature extraction, its full integration into the fusion pipeline via end-to-end training (jointly optimizing encoder and fusion head) remains a key area for future work, with the potential to combine the best of both worlds: superior temporal encoding and adaptive multimodal gating.

+### 5.4 Model Selection & Deployment Recommendations

+Given the close clustering of top models around AUROC ≈ 0.63–0.64, we view **operating point, calibration, and complexity** as more important than squeezing out another 0.001 of AUC.

+**Primary recommendations**

+- **Ranking / Triage (risk stratification lists):**
+  - Use **XGBoost with GRU EHR embeddings** as the primary ranking model.
+  - It is simple to deploy, fast at inference, and consistently delivers the best or near-best AUROC (0.6406) with stable behavior across ablations.

+- **High-recall alerting (who to flag for follow-up):**
+  - Prefer **Early Fusion MLP (HPO, Transformer EHR + Text)** as the default neural candidate.
+  - It nearly matches GRU+XGBoost and GRU Gated Fusion on AUROC (0.6378) but has the strongest F1 and robust AUPRC, making it attractive when recall on positives matters.
+  - For users who want an explicit gating mechanism, **GRU Gated Fusion** remains an excellent alternative with similar AUC and slightly lower but still strong F1.

+- **Interpretability-sensitive settings:**
+  - Stick with **XGBoost (GRU EHR ± text)**, as tree-based models are easier to explain (feature importance, SHAP) and require no GPU at inference.

+**Operational notes**

+- All recommended models are now trained using a **train/val split for tuning** and evaluated once on a held-out **test** set.
+Hyperparameter sweeps are reproducible via MLflow-backed scripts (`train_fusion_hpo.py`, `train_fusion_pytorch_hpo.py`, `train_gated_fusion_hpo.py`).
+- Thresholds for neural models should be selected via validation curves (precision–recall) rather than defaulting to 0.5.
+For XGBoost, we recommend calibrating probabilities (e.g., Platt scaling or isotonic regression) before choosing an operating threshold.
+- In a real deployment, we would likely:
+  1. Use **GRU+XGBoost** to produce a ranked list of admissions by risk.
+  2. Overlay **Transformer MLP scores** for the top deciles to prioritize cases where multimodal text clearly shifts risk upward (e.g., concerning discharge language, poor social support).

 ## 6. Conclusion